NoOneUST/BoatSimulation-PyTorch-Numpy/README.md

 # BoatSimulation
 ### An original and useful code for boat simulation

     '`Discrete3DHull.py`' is the main file.
     You can use it to initialize a 3D boat with an arbitary function and to add ballasts and masts to your boat.
-After this, you will be able to calculate the center of mass and center of buoyancy of your boat, with which you can obtain its waterline and righting moment.
+    After this, you will be able to calculate the center of mass and center of buoyancy of your boat.
+    With this you can obtain its waterline and righting moment.
     In the end, the program will tell you whether your boat is stable and give you some instinct results.

     '`plotAlgebraic3DHull.py`' is a program file with which you can visualize any algebric boat you want.